ciroque/the-dagwood/docs/demo/src/roadmap.md

 ---

-> 🚀 **Future Vision**: The DAGwood project aims to become the definitive platform for workflow orchestration, combining the safety and performance of Rust with cutting-edge technologies like WASM sandboxing and AI-powered optimization.
+> 🚀 **Future Vision**: The DAGwood project aims to become the definitive platform for pipeline orchestration, combining the safety and performance of Rust with cutting-edge technologies like WASM sandboxing and AI-powered optimization.
 Join the effort to build the future of distributed computing!